 The United States, Germany, France, and China have all implemented strict government laws on automotive emissions, compelling automakers to use advanced technologies to combat high emission levels.
 The California Air Resources Board (CARB) has created a programme that includes requirements for manufacturers to make and deliver zero-emission vehicles (ZEVs), resulting in a significant rise in electric vehicle usage.

 Although they are more expensive than gasoline-powered vehicles, electric cars provide several benefits over traditional automobiles.
 This is because these automobiles haven’t yet been mass-produced and so haven’t reaped the benefits of economies of scale.
 Furthermore, the lack of infrastructure associated with the proliferation of electric cars has been a negative factor impeding the growth of the electric vehicle industry.
-As a result, the manufacture of electric vehicles demands a substantial investment, which influences market growth.
+As a result, the manufacture of electric vehicles demands a substantial investment, which influences the market growth.

 Automakers are concentrating their efforts on creating improved electric vehicle systems that emit fewer pollutants and are less expensive.
 Smaller engines help satisfy the upcoming BHARAT STAGE VI pollution requirements; therefore, companies have begun designing them for vehicles.
 This is because they produce fewer emissions than heavier and larger engines.
 The compactness and cost-effectiveness of these small engines add even another layer to their value.
 As a result, the future development of sophisticated GDI systems offers important stakeholders a wide range of opportunities.